Azure/apim-landing-zone-accelerator/README.md

 *More reference implementation scenarios will be added as they become available.*

+### Supported Regions

+Some of the new Azure OpenAI policies are only available in the following regions, hence the APIM is limited to these regions:

+- South Central US
+- West US
+- France Central
+- Germany West Central
+- North Europe
+- West Europe
+- UK South
+- UK West
+- Brazil South
+- Australia Central
+- Australia East
+- Australia Southeast
+- East Asia
+- Southeast Asia
+- Korea Central

 ## Got a feedback

 Please leverage issues if you have any feedback or request on how we can improve on this repository.